m-khozyashev/m-khozyashev/README.md

 - Was working on adding new features to the app.

 #### Results:
-Storybaord refactoring significantly decreased storyboard loading time(up to 95%), simplified adding changes in routing and made code more clear and readable.
+Storyboard refactoring significantly decreased storyboard loading time(up to 95%), simplified adding changes in routing and made code more clear and readable.
 Successfully migrated more than 200 files to Swift manually and using automation tools.
 Added several important business features including task assignment for employees and time tracking which expanded the app’s user base.

 <b>Stack:</b> UIKit, CoreData, MVC, Objective-C, XCTest/XCUITest